SUHANI102003/FPGA-DESIGN-FLOW-WITH-TRAFFIC-LIGHT-CONTROLLER/README.md

 ## Overview

 This project implements a Finite State Machine (FSM)-based traffic light controller designed to manage a 4-way road intersection.
-The system cycles through **8 traffic states**, ensuring an organized and time-efficient control of vehicle movement in all directions.
+The system cycles through **8 traffic states with right-turn handling**, ensuring an organized and time-efficient control of vehicle movement in all directions.
 It is ideal for use in traffic simulation and embedded system applications.

 ## Features